-Many commonly consumed foods and beverages, such as coffee, tea, soft drinks and chocolate, as well as functional beverages such as energy drinks, contain caffeine.
-There are also hidden sources of caffeine found in pain medications, weight loss supplements, as well as chocolate or coffeeflavored beverages and food products.
+Many commonly consumed foods and beverages, such as coffee, tea, soft drinks and vegan chocolate, as well as functional beverages such as energy drinks, contain caffeine.
+There are also hidden sources of caffeine found in pain medications, weight loss supplements, as well as chocolate or coffee-flavoured beverages and food products.
 Caffeine is widely used to promote wakefulness and vigilance, reduce sleepiness and mitigate fatigue related to various shift-work occupations or travel across time zones.
 In the brain, the effects of caffeine are primarily due to its blocking action of adenosine, a neuromodulator that increases drowsiness and builds up over the day as bedtime approaches.
 Despite its widespread use, caffeine may cause anxiety in some people.
-A common variation in the ADORA2A gene contributes to the differences in subjective feelings of anxiety after caffeine ingestion,\ especially in those who are habitually low caffeine consumers.\\
+A common variation in the ADORA2A gene contributes to the differences in subjective feelings of anxiety after caffeine ingestion, especially in those who are habitually low caffeine consumers.

-\Childs E eta al. Association between ADORA2A and DRD2 polymorphisms and caffeine-induced anxiety.
+Childs E eta al. Association between ADORA2A and DRD2 polymorphisms and caffeine-induced anxiety.
 Neuropsychopharmacology.
 2008 Nov;33(12):2791-800 Alsene K et al. Association between A2a receptor gene polymorphisms and caffeine-induced anxiety.
 Neuropsychopharmacology.
+2003 Sep;28(9):1694-702.

-2003 Sep;28(9):1694-702. \\Rogers PJ, et al. Association of the anxiogenic and alerting effects of caffeine with ADORA2A and ADORA1 polymorphisms and habitual level of caffeine consumption.
-Neuropsychopharmacology.
-2010.
-(9):1973-1983.
+Rogers PJ, et al. Association of the anxiogenic and alerting effects of caffeine with ADORA2A and ADORA1 collaborations and alerting processing alerting and alerting alerting and alerting alerting and alerting alerting alerting and al